 Scale 75 Dubai Brown and Eclipse Grey (my favorite dark, not black, color for adding shadows on miniatures) were mixed in ceramic palette.

 I added water to thin the mixture.
+Here are some other ways you can thin acrylic model paints.

 (I do not describe the ratio of the mixture.
 But, it doesn’t matter because you’ll probably have some idea of what works best for you, anyway).